 —Thomas Cavanagh Ph.D., Vice Provost for Digital Learning, University of Central Florida

 “An open and standards-based approach to application and data integration within the University of Michigan’s digital learning environment is pivotal to realizing our institutional vision of personalized and engaged learning at scale.
-LTI Advantage is helping pave the way for institutions to realize a more innovative ecosystem that leverages transformative open standards like IMS Caliper Analytics.
-As one of the top public research universities, we are proud to play a leading role in the development and promotion of IMS Global Learning Consortium standards, which are critical to data-enhanced teaching and learning.”
+LTI Advantage is helping pave the way for institutions to realize a more innovative ecosystem that leverages transformative open standards like 1EdTech Caliper Analytics.
+As one of the top public research universities, we are proud to play a leading role in the development and promotion of 1EdTech Consortium standards, which are critical to data-enhanced teaching and learning.”

 —Kelli Trosvig, Vice President for Information Technology and Chief Information Officer, University of Michigan